 Pastoralists can grasp these opportunities only if the policies and practices in their countries and regions (across national borders) allow them to maintain livestock mobility and to access the key water and grazing resources that they need at different times of the year, as well as to compete easily and fairly in markets for livestock and their products.

 Pastoralist communities and CSOs (including pastoralist CSOs) need to be involved in policy formulation to improve infrastructure and service delivery in the rangelands and to ensure equitable land use and good governance.
-There is a need for participatory multistakeholder approaches in which local pastoralist institutions play a central role in land-use planning and managing natural resources, including planning for contingencies in times of emergency and for longer-term development that strengthens pastoralist resilience, such as facilitating negotiations over land use, improving conflict-resolution mechanisms, supporting supplementary income-generation and employment opportunities, and improving infrastructure and provision of basic services.
+There is a need for participatory multi-stakeholder approaches in which local pastoralist institutions play a central role in land-use planning and managing natural resources, including planning for contingencies in times of emergency and for longer-term development that strengthens pastoralist resilience, such as facilitating negotiations over land use, improving conflict-resolution mechanisms, supporting supplementary income-generation and employment opportunities, and improving infrastructure and provision of basic services.

 Policy- and lawmakers need to acknowledge the benefits of pastoral mobility and facilitate this through legislation.
 Pastoralists’ rights to use common pool resources such as water, grazing areas and transhumance corridors need to be legally secured.
 In Spain, for example, the government re-established 120,000 km of traditional transhumance routes, and provided subsidies for establishing watering points and veterinary services along the routes (Niamir-Fuller 2016).